-$$(A-a)O_2 gradient = (PIO_2 - 1.25PaCO_2) - PaO_2 (7)$$
+$$(A - a) O_2 \text{ gradient} = (PIO_2 - 1.25PaCO_2) - PaO_2 \quad (7)$$

-At sea level in a patient breathing room air, PIO2 is approximately 150 mm Hg.
-This can be substituted in equation 7:
+At sea level in a patient breathing room air, $PIO_2$ is approximately 150 mm Hg.
+This can be substituted in equation (7):

-$$(A - a)O_2$$ gradient = $(150 - 1.25PaCO_2) - PaO_2$ (8)
+$$(A - a) O_2 \text{ gradient} = (150 - 1.25 PaCO_2) - PaO_2$$ (7)

-Values below 15 mm Hg are generally considered normal.
+Values less than 15 mm Hg generally are considered normal.
 If the $(A - a) O_2$ ratio is widened, a component of the hypoxemia results from ventilation-perfusion mismatching.
-It should be remembered that FIO2 is dependent on barometric pressure and will be lower at higher altitudes.
-At an altitude of 500 m (approximately 1640 feet), $P{IO_2} = 140 \text{ mm Hg}$ , whereas at 1000 m (3280 feet), $P{IO_2} = 130$ mm Hg.
-Although it has long been thought that in the hypercapnic patient the alveolar-arterial oxygen difference differentiates hypoxemia caused by pure hypoventilation from hypoxemia in which other factors play a role, this idea has been seriously challenged, 26,33 because the (A - a) O2 gradient may be increased in some patients with extrapulmonary disorders.
+It should be remembered that FIO, is dependent on barometric pressure and will be lower at higher altitudes.
+At an altitude of 500 m (~1640 feet), PIO, equals 140 mm Hg, whereas at 1000 m (3280 feet), PIO, equals 130 mm Hg.
+Although it has long been thought that in the hypercapnic patient the alveolar-arterial oxygen difference differentiates hypoxemia caused by pure hypoventilation from hypoxemia in which other lung factors play a role, this idea has been seriously challenged because the $(A - a) O_2$ gradient may be increased in some patients with extrapulmonary disorders.
 Clinically, a normal gradient excludes pulmonary disease and suggests some form of central alveolar hypoventilation or an abnormality of the chest wall or inspiratory muscles.
-To increase the specificity of the test to diagnose the ventilation/perfusion mismatch, only patients with (A - a) O2 gradient values greater than 25 mm Hg should be considered abnormal.
+To increase the specificity of the test to diagnose ventilation/perfusion mismatch, only patients with $(A - a) O_2$ gradient values more than 25 mm Hg14 should be considered abnormal.
 These patients are likely to have primary pulmonary disease, but extrapulmonary disorders cannot be completely ruled out.